telerik/fiddler-docs/Observe-Traffic/Troubleshooting/NoTrafficToLocalhost.md

 Problem: Traffic sent to http://localhost or http://127.0.0.1 is not captured
 -----------------------------------------------------------------------------

-Internet Explorer and the .NET Framework are hardcoded not to send requests for Localhost through any proxies, and as a proxy, Fiddler will not receive such traffic.
+Internet Explorer and the .NET Framework are hardcoded not to send requests for Localhost through any proxies, and as a proxy, Fiddler Classic will not receive such traffic.

 + This behavior was [changed for Internet Explorer 9](https://blogs.msdn.com/b/fiddler/archive/2011/02/10/fiddler-is-better-with-internet-explorer-9.aspx) in the Release Candidate build.
-IE9 RC allows Fiddler to proxy traffic sent to localhost or 127.0.0.1 without additional steps on your part.
+IE9 RC allows Fiddler Classic to proxy traffic sent to localhost or 127.0.0.1 without additional steps on your part.

 + You should never encounter the "Localhost traffic not captured" problem with Firefox.
-The FiddlerHook add-on for Firefox removes "localhost" from the "bypass proxy" list when Fiddler is in "Capturing" mode.
+The FiddlerHook add-on for Firefox removes "localhost" from the "bypass proxy" list when Fiddler Classic is in "Capturing" mode.

 Solution 1: Use Machine Name or Hostname
 ----------------------------------------